NHingerl/community/docs/guidelines/technical-guidelines/02-docker-images.md

 ## Base Images

-Base all images on an image that is as small as possible in size and dependency.
+Base all images on the smallest possible image in terms of size and dependencies.
 A base image must have a specified version.
 Do not use the `latest` tag.

 An application based on Go should originate from a `scratch` image.
-If a `scratch` image does not have the specific tooling available, you can use an `alpine` base image having the package catalog updated.
+If a `scratch` image does not have the specific tooling available, you can use an `alpine` base image with the package catalog updated.
 A JavaScript-based application should originate from an `nginx-alpine` base image with an updated package catalog.

 ## Label Images